EarthScope/earthscopestraintools/README.md

 Welcome to earthscopestraintools, an open source python package for working with strainmeter data.
-This project is actively under development and should not be considered stable at this time.
+This project is available as a beta release, but is still actively under development and should not be considered stable at this time.

-M. Gottlieb and C. Hanagan 10-31-2023
+M. Gottlieb and C. Hanagan 6-1-2024

 Documentation can be found at https://earthscopestraintools.readthedocs.io/en/latest/